Blog

 The 5 Common Traps of Social Anxiety — And Why They Keep You Stuck

-Social anxiety can quietly shape the way you move through the world.
-You might find yourself avoiding situations, overthinking every conversation, or battling physical symptoms that feel overwhelming.
-None of this means you’re weak or broken—your brain is simply trying to protect you.
+Social anxiety shapes the way you move through the world.
+You probably find yourself avoiding situations, overthinking every conversation, or battling physical symptoms that feel overwhelming.
+None of this means you’re weak or broken, it's your brain is simply trying to protect you.
 But sometimes that protection becomes a trap.
-In this blog, we’ll explore the five most common social anxiety traps and why they stop your brain from learning that while discomfort is real, danger often isn’t.
+In this blog, I'll discuss the five most common social anxiety traps and why they stop your brain from learning that while discomfort is real, danger often isn’t.

 '}}